singh-man/books/crackingTheCoding/11_testing.md

 There are 6 pieces in chess,  so we can test each piece against every other piece,  in every possible direction.
 This would look something like the below code:
 ```
 1   foreach piece a:
-2      foreach other type of piece b (6 types + empty space)
+2      for each other type of piece b (6 types + empty space)
 3         foreach direction d
 4               Create a board with piece a.
 5               Place piece b in direction d.